// Function to create a formatted banner

 Code in Details

-1. Initialization:
+Initialization:

-2. Loop through the Array:
+Loop through the Array:

-• for &number in numbers.iter(): This for loop iterates over each element in the numbers array.
-The &number syntax means we are borrowing each element of the array.
+for &number in numbers.iter(): Thisforloop iterates over each element in thenumbersarray.
+The&numbersyntax means we are borrowing each element of the array.

-3. Condition Check and break:
+Condition Check and

-• if number == target: Inside the loop, we check if the current number is equal to the target number.
+break:if number == target: Inside the loop, we check if the current number is equal to the target number.found = true: If the condition is met, we set thefoundvariable totrue.break: Thebreakstatement is used to exit the loop immediately after finding the target number.

-4. Post-loop Check:
+Post-loop Check:

-• println!: If the target number was found, we print a message indicating the number was found.
+if found: After the loop, we check if thefoundvariable istrue.println!: If the target number was found, we print a message indicating the number was found.
 If not, we print a message indicating the number was not found.

 Real-World Example: User Input Validation